Why Submit a Grant Through RMBL?

 Items to keep in mind are:

-Indirect Costs (Overhead): The rate for 2014 is 87%.
-RMBL allows PI’s to run grants at a 30% overhead rate as a way of facilitating research.
-This rate is fixed for the duration of the grant.
-RMBL reserves the right to reject the handling of any grant in which the indirect cost amount is considered to be inadequate.
-Because RMBL allows grants to be run at a lower rate, it does not pass on any of the indirect revenue to support research.
+Indirect Costs (Overhead): The indirect rate for 2023 is 50.17%.
+Contact Ian billick for the up to date rate.
+RMBL will take 30% for administration of the grant.
+The remainder may be provided through a held fund to the PI, which can be used by the PI support of research and education.
+Contact Ben Calvin for further questions on Held Funds.
 Any exceptions to this policy should be negotiated with the RMBL Director before the proposal is submitted.
 RMBL takes the full indirect rate on subcontracts run through the lab.
 However, as per NSF guidelines, RMBL takes indirect only on the first $25,000 on the subcontract.

 Salaries: Salaries must be approved by the RMBL Director.
 PI’s will need to provide justification for salaries for all individuals on the grant, including PI’s, in writing.